zlfkaar1/SpotifyNoAds/README.md

     * Setting `Skip_wpad = 1` in config.ini may help
 * For Spotify Premium users, setting `Block_BannerOnly = 1` will only block the banner at home
 * If the automatic install/uninstall scripts do not work, please contact [rednek46](https://github.com/rednek46)
-* For more support and discussions, Join our [Discord Server](https://discord.gg/p43cusgUPm)
+* For more support and discussions, join our [Discord server](https://discord.gg/p43cusgUPm)